nfriedly/miyoo-toolchain/README.md

 See https://github.com/TriForceX/MiyooCFW/wiki/Build-Source for more info.

-Work In Progress: the `latest` tag with the musl libc toolchain is not yet functional.
-The legacy `steward` tag is, but uses the older uClibc toolchain.
+Work In Progress: not all Miyoo software (in particular GmenuNX) can be built with the `latest` tag with the musl libc toolchain.
+The legacy `steward` tag works, but uses the older uClibc toolchain.

 ## Local Usage